Make America Slime Again Tour

 The Make America Slime Again Tour (abbreviated as MASA Tour) was the fourth concert tour by American rapper YoungBoy Never Broke Again, in support of his eighth studio album, MASA (2025).
 The tour commenced on September 1, 2025, in Dallas, Texas, and concluded on November 12, 2025, in Seattle, Washington, consisting of 42 shows.
 The tour is Gaulden's first in five years since his Still Flexin, Still Steppin Tour in 2020.
+With a gross of over $69,820,786 based on 42 shows, the Make America Slime Again Tour is the tenth-highest-grossing tour by a rapper or hip hop artist in history.

 Originally a 27-date-long arena tour, the tour was given new dates on several occasions due to increasingly high demand following its pre-sale, leading to an additional 18 dates being added to the tour: 5 in May, and 13 in June.
 Gaulden's set includes songs from different eras of his career; despite the tour supporting MASA, few songs are played from the album.
 The tour's supporting acts are DeeBaby, K3, Lil Dump, NoCap, Offset, and Toosii, with NoCap and Toosii switching for certain dates.
-Kevin Gates, Mellow Rackz, and OTB Fastlane have appeared as guest performers.
+Kevin Gates, Sexyy Red, Boosie Badazz, Yeat, Birdman, BossMan Dlow, Shy Glizzy, Skrilla, DJ Khaled, Hunxho, and several other rappers appeared as guest performers throughout the tour.
 Teyana Taylor helped coordinate the creative photography and production direction for the tour.